vikas-saini-7/CODSOFT/README.md

 -Deployment
 <br>
-I've deployed the project on github and Vercel.
+I've deployed both the projects on github and Vercel.